 If you have any further questions please don’t hesitate to Contact Us.

 Group classes are a great way to work with most dogs; however, private lessons are far superior for behavior modifications and instructions that occur in your home.
-For a private lesson we come to your home to work individually with you, your family and your dog.
+For a private lesson we work individually with you, your family and your dog.